 Perhaps, on your maiden journeys as future stakeholders of schooling, learning and development, it is integral to ask yourself, your family and friends what you would like education, training and development to be like in Singapore.

 Mum is still an educator and a lifelong learner and I have discovered that learning,at its best, should be fun and enjoyable.
 This is for one to absorb its content and to integrate it well with previous stores of knowledge, which in turn provides an impetus for the next set of knowledge to be assimilated with ease.

 Mum has also discovered learning cannot always be enjoyable or totally stress-free.
 When such a ‘stressful situation’ occurs, then it is timely to draw upon different ways, methods or skills of how best to absorb the new material – given the available range of time and the disposition for how much one wants to learn.

-And that is why Mum observes learning skills should be incorporated at schools in a deliberate way so that the current mantra of ‘Teach Less, Learn More’ can materialise at ease, with an independent learner.
+And that is why Mum observes How to Learn skills should be incorporated at schools in an intentional way, so that the current mantra of ‘Teach Less, Learn More’ can materialise at ease, with an independent learner.

-Regardless of the gifts of every child that comes along, being equipped with an awareness of how new material should be approached should belie in every student ; this set of skills is as significant as relaying to our young charges numeracy and literacy skills.
+Regardless of the gifts every child is naturally endowed with, being equipped with an overt awareness of how new material should be approached should be instilled in every student ; this set of skills is as significant as relaying to our young charges the essential numeracy and literacy skills.

-I hope your own approach towards life is one of curiosity.
-When confronted by formal assessment, an attitude of trying one’s best is just that ; the results that follow after should not define the wondrous you; there is a relation but it is by itself, not a definition (and cannot be, for no education policy is flawless).
+Finally, I hope your own approach towards life is one of curiosity.
+When confronted by formal assessment, an attitude of trying one’s best is just that ; the results that follow after should not define the wondrous you; there is a relation but it is by itself, not a definition (and cannot be), for no education policy is flawless.

-My personal wish for you – always stay curious.
+My personal wish for you is – always stay curious.

 Your loving mum